Unzen travel guide

 |

-Nita Pass is one of the best scenic spots in Unzen.
-The natural
+Nita Pass is one of the most scenic spots in Unzen,

-greenery of summer, the brilliant red maples of autumn, and the
+brilliant red maples in autumn, and a fantastic silver

 |